artsy/artsy.github.io/_posts/2016-03-14-public-speaking-part2-where-to-start.markdown

 A lightning talk is usually capped at 5 minutes, and gives you the time and space to cover one thing well.
 The best ones I’ve heard, have had one main message to convey and did so excellently.

-They require a bit of planning as you want to be concise, but will be done before you know it and gives the audience a great point of reference to engage with you.
+They require a bit of planning as you [want to be concise][atc_shorter], but will be done before you know it and gives the audience a great point of reference to engage with you.
 Not to mention that sometimes you might get asked to do a full talk based off these.

 ### Preparing content